chiseanchang0727/Projects/Data_Analysis_project.md

 - The final level shows where do users stop playing.
 - Insight:
-    - Most of the churn user stopped playing before level 7.
+    - Most of the churn user stop playing before level 7.
     - The final level of most retained user is exceed level 27.
     - This would be a suitable metric for evaluating user performance.